Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Results

 \subsection{Emission Measure and Temperature}

 Decomposing the X-ray surface brightness into emission measure (density-sensitive) and emission-weighted temperature helps to identify whether differences between simulations and observations stem from the gas density distribution or the thermal state of the hot halo.
 We analyze the emission measure and emission-weighted temperature along individual sightlines from the Solar viewpoint, as defined in Eqs.~(\ref{eq:em}) and (\ref{eq:tew}).

 Figure~\ref{fig:em_temp}(a) presents the EM for each MW analogue.
 The simulated galaxies exhibit a large scatter in halo-averaged EM.
-Despite this large galaxy-to-galaxy variation, the median EM of the sample agrees well with the observational estimate for the Galactic halo, indicating that TNG50 predicts an average hot gas density structure consistent with that inferred for the MW.
+Despite this large galaxy-to-galaxy variation, the median EM of the sample agrees well with the observational estimate for the Galactic halo, indicating that TNG50 produces a hot gas density distribution consistent with that inferred for the MW.
 Figure~\ref{fig:em_temp}(b) shows the emission-weighted temperature ($T_{\rm ew}$).
 A weak positive correlation with $M_{200}$ is observed, reflecting the underlying gravitational potential.
 For most galaxies, the simulated temperatures fall within the observational constraints for the MW's hot halo, suggesting that the balance between gravitational heating, cooling, and feedback in TNG50 yields realistic characteristic temperatures.

 To further examine the spatial structure of the hot gas, Figure~\ref{fig:em_lb} shows EM as a function of Galactic coordinates.
 Panel (a) displays EM versus absolute Galactic longitude $|l|$.
 The simulated values are broadly consistent with the observational data, and no strong trend of EM with $|l|$ is found within this high-latitude sample ($|b|>30^\circ$).
 This indicates that the density-squared integral of the hot gas does not show a pronounced large-scale asymmetry toward the Galactic Center direction at these latitudes.
 Panel (b) shows EM versus Galactic latitude $b$.
 Both the simulations and the observations show a mild decrease in EM with increasing $|b|$, indicative of a vertically stratified density distribution in the hot corona.